typescript-variables

 In TypeScript, we can declare variables using the let or const keyword, followed by the variable name (optionally, its type).

 The let keyword declares variables that have block scope.
-This means that the variable is only accessible within the block where we define it.
+This means the variable is only accessible within the block where we define it.

 let name: string = "Luis";